SonarSource-Demos/sonar-aws-cicd-tutorial/3.DevOps/README.md

 # AWS CI/CD

-In this section, we'll prepare the example repository and the pipeline that will build, analyze, and deploy it.
+In this section, we'll prepare the example application repository and the pipeline that will build, analyze, and deploy this application.
 The entire stack makes use of:

 * CodeCommit: to host the repository
-* CodeBuild: to run your pepeline
+* CodeBuild: to run your pipeline
 * CodePipeline: to trigger the pipeline on events
-* EventBridge: to allow builds to run on Pull Request events, and also on commits on branches that are not the main branch
+* EventBridge: to allow builds to run on Pull Request events
 * Elastic Container Registry (ECR): to host the created Application docker images
 * Elastic Kubernetes Services (EKS): to run the application